mlphs/mlphs.github.io/_portfolio/project3.md

 </p>

 <p align="left">
 At first, the perceptron was basically making random guesses.
-To train the perceptron with supervision, Rosenblatt used yes and no buttons. <br>
+To train the perceptron with supervision, Rosenblatt used yes and no buttons. <br> <br>
-If the perceptron was correct, he would push the yes-button, and nothing would change. <br>
+If the perceptron was correct, he would push the yes-button, and nothing would change. <br> <br>
 If the perceptron was wrong, he would push the no-button, which would set off a chain of events that adjusted how much electricity crossed the synapses and adjusted the machine's threshold level.
 This made the perceptron more likely to get the answer correct next time. <br>
 </p>

 <p align="left">
 Nowadays, we can use modern computers to program AI to behave like neurons. <br>
-First the artificial neurons receives inputs multiplied by different weights, which correspond to the strength of each signal. <br>
+First the artificial neurons receives inputs multiplied by different weights, which correspond to the strength of each signal. <br> <br>
 The threshold is represented by a special weight called the <b>bias</b>, which can be adjusted to raise or lower the neuron's eagerness to fire. <br>
 </p>

 <img src="/assets/img/portfolio/project3/perceptron.png" width="500">

 <p align="left">
-All the inputs are multiplied by their respective weights, added together, and a mathematical function gets the result. <br>
+All the inputs are multiplied by their respective weights, added together, and a mathematical function gets the result. <br> <br>
-In the simplest AI systems, this function is called a step function, which can only output a 0 or 1. <br>
+In the simplest AI systems, this function is called a step function, which can only output a 0 or 1. <br> <br>
-If the sum is less than the bias, then the neuron will output a 0, which could indicate not-triangle (or, something different depending on the task). <br>
+If the sum is less than the bias, then the neuron will output a 0, which could indicate not-triangle (or, something different depending on the task). <br> <br>
-If the sum is greater than or equal to the bias, then the neuron will output a 1, which indicates the opposite result. <br>
+If the sum is greater than or equal to the bias, then the neuron will output a 1, which indicates the opposite result. <br> <br>
 An AI can be trained to make a decision about anything, where you have enough data and supervised labels.
 </p>